jackrwoods/avg_carbon_calc_user_time/README.md

   B. Download the most recent data.csv file stored on the Carbon Calculator's server.

 If you're having trouble, feel free to send me an email (jack.woods@gmail.com) or submit an issue on GitHub.
 This script was tested using Python Version 3.3.2 running on the Oregon State University Engineering Access server (A.K.A.
 "Flip").

+**Creating a Windows Executable**

+A Windows executable can be built using PyInstaller (https://pythonhosted.org/PyInstaller/usage.html).
+PyInstaller can be installed on a Linux machine using "pip install pyinstaller".